 You know what’s great to hear?
-Most Australian parents (87%)1 aren’t supplying their underage teenagers with alcohol and the majority of underage teenagers in Australia are choosing not to drink alcohol (72.5%).2 What’s not so great to hear?
-Of those teenagers who are drinking alcohol, 41.6% said their parents were the main source of alcohol supply.3 That’s why DrinkWise created the national It’s okay to say nay campaign.
+Most Australian parents (89%)1 aren’t supplying their underage teenagers with alcohol and the majority of underage teenagers in Australia are choosing not to drink alcohol (69%).2 What’s not so great to hear?
+Of those teenagers who are drinking alcohol, 36.1% said their parents were the main source of alcohol supply.3 That’s why DrinkWise is continuing to remind parents that when it comes to underage teenagers drinking alcohol It’s okay to say nay.

 What do the experts say?